silva-rui/swift-project/README.md

 # Changes from initial Description

 # Players stats:
-All the players have same stats and they do not have any defense stats neither good or bad vision
+None of the players have defense stats neither good or bad vision

+1. Herodotus and Perseus:
 * Health : 200
 * Damage : 20

+Easy mode with the strongest player:
+2. Ramesses:
+* Health : 200
+* Damage : 100

 # Common enemies